Your Nightmares are Trying to Tell You Something

 When you’ve gotten the symbols from your own dream, get into your new role and then ask each symbol to describe itself using three adjectives.

-And don’t censor here.
+Don’t censor here.

 Whatever pops into your head, write it down.